 Currently it costs $725 to become a U.S. citizen through the naturalization process (for most applicants).
+However, some individuals may qualify for a fee waiver.
 When filing Form N-400, Application for Naturalization, you must pay two separate fees: an application fee and a biometric services fee.
 The N-400 application fee is $640, and the biometric services fee is $85.
-We recommend that you submit the fee as one single payment of $725.
+Submit the fee as one single payment of $725.
 This does not include any fees that you may optionally choose to pay for someone to help you prepare your application.
 You may pay U.S. Citizenship and Immigration Services (USCIS) by check, money order, credit card, or debit card.

 Exceptions to N-400 Fees

 USCIS does not require applicants 75 years of age and older to pay biometrics fee.
-Applicants age 75 or older may submit a total payment of $640.
-Applicants applying on the basis of military service (under section 328 or 329 of the INA) are exempt from both fees.
+Thus, applicants age 75 or older may submit a total payment of $640.
+Additionally, persons applying on the basis of military service (under section 328 or 329 of the INA) are exempt from both fees.
 No filing fee is required.

 Paying N-400 Fees by Check or Money Order